Ever wondered what questions appear on a driver’s license test? Well, we went ahead and got you a sample.

 Ans: Vehicles with high speed, ambulance, fire service, emergency services, VVIP vehicles etc.

 Ans: Low-beam or dipper or soft beam is commonly used in the city.
 ‘High or Upper or Sharp Beams’ are used on highways and out-of-town roads for night viewing when there are no cars nearby.
 However, if the car coming from the opposite direction moves within 150 meters, the high beam will have to be turned off and the low beam will have to be lit.
-In other words, a car coming from the opposite direction has to ignite the low-beam while passing / crossing.
+In other words, a car coming from the opposite direction has to ignite the low-beam while passing/crossing.

 What to do if the car brakes fail?

 Ans: If the brakes of the car fail, first you have to remove the foot from the accelerator.
 In the case of manual gear vehicles, you have to change gears and use first gear first and then first gear.
 This will reduce the speed of the car a lot.
-If it is not possible to stop the vehicle in this manner, the vehicle should be stopped by blocking the road island, divider, sidewalk or anything else conveniently.
+If it is not possible to stop the vehicle in this manner, the vehicle should be stopped by blocking the road island, divider, sidewalk, or anything else conveniently.
 Care should be taken to ensure that the damage to the vehicle is not more or less.

 What to do if the wheel of the car is broken?

 Ans: When the wheel of the car bursts, the car becomes uncontrollable.
 During this time the driver of the vehicle must hold the steering wheel firmly and move the foot away from the accelerator to gradually slow down and brake slowly to stop the vehicle.
 Do not brake immediately if the wheel of the vehicle breaks while moving.
-The car will becomes uncontrollable.
+The car will become uncontrollable.

 What is a hazard?

 Ans: There are two pairs of indicator lights in the front and rear corners of each vehicle.
 When these four indicator lights all come together and go out, it is called a hazard or danger signal lamp.
-These lights are used in dangerous moments, when the car breaks down and in inclement weather.
+These lights are used in dangerous moments when the car breaks down and in inclement weather.

 What instruments are on the dashboard of the car?